Wazi2025/Task1/README.md

-Checks the length of a user-defined password and gives appropriate feedback based on the length
+Checks the length of a user-defined password and gives appropriate feedback based on the length.